TobiasRoland/biased-cats-effect-app-styleguide/scala-circe-json-encoders-decoders-codec-styleguide.md

 ## Overview

-This guide establishes patterns for JSON codec implementation in Scala using Circe.
-The approach prioritizes API stability and explicit contracts over the initial perceived convenience of automatic derivation.
-Handrolling an encoder/decoder takes a minute longer, but ensures that the JSON structure is predictable and stable.
+This guide establishes patterns for JSON codec implementation in Scala using Circe, prioritizing long-term maintainability; API stability and explicit contracts over the initial perceived convenience of automatic derivation.
+Handrolling encoders/decoders don't take many seconds, but ensures that the JSON structure is predictable and stable.

 Circe plays most other libraries, and even in projects without "typelevel" stack dependencies, I recommend it as the